 Any oxygen saturation measurement is < 90%.

-The oxygen saturation measurements in both the right hand and foot are < 95% on 3 separate measurements taken 1 h apart.
+The oxygen saturation measurements in both the right hand and foot are < 95% on 3 separate measurements taken 1 hour apart.

-There is > 3% absolute difference between the oxygen saturation in the right hand (preductal) and foot (postductal) on 3 separate measurements taken 1 h apart.
+There is > 3% absolute difference between the oxygen saturation in the right hand (preductal) and foot (postductal) on 3 separate measurements taken 1 hour apart.

-Any infant with a positive screen should have additional testing, including chest x-ray, ECG, and echocardiography.
+Any infant with a positive screen should have additional testing, including chest x-ray, electrocardiography, and echocardiography.
 The infant’s pediatrician should be notified, and the infant may need to be evaluated by a cardiologist.

 High-Risk Factors for Hearing Deficits in Neonates